 Why CSRD matters

-CSRD is not just another ESG acronym.
+CSRD is not just another ESG (environmental, social and governance) acronym.
 It changes how sustainability information is scoped, evidenced, controlled and assured.
 The rules have also changed enough that many older CSRD explainers are now incomplete or misleading.
 A business needs to know both the original direction of travel and the latest simplification changes.

 The practical challenge is evidence.
 Reporting teams need to move from narrative sustainability updates to structured, auditable information across climate, environment, workforce, value chain, governance and business conduct topics.
 That means policies, data owners, methodology notes, controls, board oversight and repeatable reporting processes.